 John Ritenbaugh, reiterating that the times we are about to go through will be unparalleled history, suggests that we need to keep our vision before us.
 We have the obligation to be loyal to Jesus Christ.
 We cannot, as our forebears did on the Sinai, harde. . .

 The predominate focus of Matthew 24:2 is on the physical Temple and its environs.
 Jesus Christ's words that "not one stone shall be left here upon another" has already had one physical fulfillment in the destruction of the Temple and Jerusalem in AD 70. ... . .

 Just a few days before Jesus observed His last Passover with His disciples, He gave them two chapters full of prophecy, parables, and other instructions in what has come to be known as the Olivet Prophecy ....

 God's prophets have a difficult job.
 They see the world around them through God's eyes, and they are tormented by the rising tide of sin and the coming destruction it will bring.
-Charles Whitaker focuses on a few of Ezekiel's visions to reveal what is really happening behind the scenes and how God's people should respond to it.
+Charles Whitaker focuses on a few of Ezekiel's visions to reveal what is real. . .

 Ezekiel 24:21 describes Israel as considering the Temple to be something that was beautiful to look at, a national treasure to brag about, one that brought them joy and glory. ...

 Over the last two decades, we have witnessed the scattering of the church of God from one corporate organization into hundreds. ...

 Charles Whitaker, focusing upon the proclamations of two Gentile kings (Cyrus and Artaxerxes) in the book of Ezra, examines the impact they had on the remnant of Israel- as well as the lessons we may derive from their lack luster behavior.
 Those who return. . .